 Before long Siri, Alexa, Google Assistant, Cortana and other AI-based chatbots that provides subpar interactions are expected to get even smarter.

 A few AI chatbots already exist in Nigeria.
-Lara.ng an AI chatbot provides directions and fare quotes to assist commuters get to places.
-Eat.Drink botanother bot that assists in locating restaurants, based on budget and number of persons.
+Lara.ng an AI chatbot provides directions and fare quotes to assist commuters to get to places.
+Eat.Drink bot another bot that assists in locating restaurants, based on budget and number of persons.

 Video Content will endure

-Video content is rapidly progressing overtime and is undoubtedly one of the most versatile and profitable digital marketing tool with a great ROI.
+Video content is rapidly progressing over time and is undoubtedly one of the most versatile and profitable digital marketing tools with a great ROI.
 It is highly accessible to internet users and easy to produce as well.
-Although there’s a movement towards a more High-Definition video, with a phone, or a laptop and unlimited editing apps, anyone can create a video content.
+Although there’s a movement towards a more High-Definition video, with a phone, or a laptop and unlimited editing apps, anyone can create video content.

 For the most part, video content is informative and educative.
 Rather than have a static image, most marketers claim that videos content help their customers to understand their products better, giving them a huge driving force that influences customer’s decision.